Padmasana Yoga (Lotus Pose): A Comprehensive Guide to Benefits, Techniques, and Precautions

 Joining the index finger and thumb and the remaining fingers extended.

-It helps to improve clarity, calmness and focus.
+It helps to improve clarity, calmness, and focus.
 Balances the flow of energy.

 Adi Mudra